Ovary

 Clinical features

-• Associated with symptoms of rapidly growing abdominal mass, pain, distention, torsion
+• Associated with symptoms of rapidly growing abdominal mass, pain, distention and torsion

-• Growing teratoma syndrome: immature teratoma status post neoadjuvant chemotherapy and consists of persistence or enlargement of ovarian tumor with normalization of serum markers
+• Growing teratoma syndrome: immature teratoma status postneoadjuvant chemotherapy consists of persistent or enlarging ovarian tumor with normalization of serum markers

 Diagnosis

-• A combination of clinical, radiological and laboratory findings: rapidly enlarging adnexal mass in a young patient with mildly elevated AFP and typical radiological findings raises the possibility of immature teratoma
+• A combination of clinical, radiological and laboratory findings: rapidly enlarging adnexal mass in a young patient with mildly elevated alpha fetoprotein (AFP) and typical radiological findings raises the possibility of immature teratoma

 • Requires histological examination for confirmation of diagnosis and grading